Nocebo: Ambiguity of anthropological usage

-Yet it may become even more terminologically complex, for as Hahn and Kleinman indicate, there can also be cases where there are paradoxical nocebo outcomes from placebo rituals, as well as paradoxical placebo outcomes from nocebo rituals (see also unintended consequences).
-Writing from his extensive experience of treating cancer (including more than 1,000 melanoma cases) at Sydney Hospital, Milton in 1973 warned of the impact of the delivery of a prognosis, and how many of his patients, upon receiving their prognosis, simply turned their face to the wall and died a premature death: "there is a small group of patients in whom the realization of impending death is a blow so terrible that they are quite unable to adjust to it, and they die rapidly before the malignancy seems to have developed enough to cause death.
+Yet it may become even more terminologically complex, for as Hahn and Kleinman indicate, there can also be cases of paradoxical nocebo outcomes from placebo rituals and placebo outcomes from nocebo rituals (see also unintended consequences).
+In 1973, writing from his extensive experience of treating cancer (including more than 1,000 melanoma cases) at Sydney Hospital, Milton warned of the impact of the delivery of a prognosis, and how many of his patients, upon receiving their prognosis, gave up hope and died a premature death: "there is a small group of patients in whom the realization of impending death is a blow so terrible that they are quite unable to adjust to it, and they die rapidly before the malignancy seems to have developed enough to cause death.
 This problem of self-willed death is in some ways analogous to the death produced in primitive peoples by witchcraft ('pointing the bone')".

 Ethics

-A number of researchers have pointed out that the harm caused by communicating with patients about potential treatment adverse events raises an ethical issue.
-In order to respect autonomy, one is required to inform a patient about what harms a treatment is likely to cause.
+Some researchers have pointed out that the harm caused by communicating with patients about potential treatment adverse events raises an ethical issue.
+To respect their autonomy, one must inform a patient about harms a treatment may cause.
 Yet the way in which potential harms are communicated could cause additional harm, which may violate the ethical principle of non-maleficence.
-It may be possible that nocebo effects can be reduced while respecting autonomy using different models of informed consent, including the use of a framing effect and the authorized concealment.
-In fact, it has been argued that forcing patients to learn about all potential adverse events against their will could violate autonomy.
+It is possible that nocebo effects can be reduced while respecting autonomy using different models of informed consent, including the use of a framing effect and the authorized concealment.